simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 - **Improved Compliance:** Change management ensures that organizations adhere to relevant **regulatory requirements** and **industry best practices**.
 This helps in maintaining **compliance** and avoiding penalties or legal consequences.
 For instance, by documenting all changes and approvals, organizations can demonstrate their compliance efforts during audits or regulatory inspections.

-- **Enhanced Resilience:** Change management enhances an organization's resilience against **cyber threats** by ensuring that changes do not introduce vulnerabilities or weaken existing **security controls**.
+- **Enhanced Resilience:** Change management enhances an organization's resilience against **cyber threats** by ensuring that changes don't introduce vulnerabilities or weaken existing **security controls**.
 Through thorough **testing and validation**, organizations can identify and address potential weaknesses before changes are implemented.
 This helps in maintaining a **robust security posture**.

 - **Faster Incident Response:** When changes are well-documented and communicated, it becomes easier to identify the cause of security incidents and respond promptly to contain and mitigate their impact.
 For example, in the event of a security breach, having a comprehensive record of recent changes allows organizations to quickly assess if any changes contributed to the incident and take appropriate remedial actions.